 - EU nationals or their children provided that they have been resident in the EEA or Switzerland for the three years prior to the start of the course.

 - EEA and Swiss workers, their spouses, civil partners and children in the UK who have been resident in the EEA or Switzerland for three years.

 - Immigrants who are formally recognised as having Refugee status in the UK prior to 1 September before the start of the course.

-The above is only a very brief summary and there are a number of exceptions to the above conditions.
-For more detailed information, and to see whether you fall into any of these, or any other category, please refer to the UKCISA guide 'Will I pay Home or Overseas fees?'
+The above is only a very brief summary and there are a number of exceptions to these conditions.
+For more detailed information, and to see whether you fall into any of these, or any other category, please refer to the UKCISA fees pages.

 UKCISA -The UK Council for International Student Affairs has a range of information on their website on all aspects of the International student experience including fees, funding and student support.

-If after reading all the information and consulting the UKCISA website you believe that The University should reconsider your fee status please send an email confirming the reason you believe you have been incorrectly assessed and send it with supporting documentation to the appropriate address below:
+If after reading all the information and consulting the UKCISA website you believe that the University should reconsider your fee status please send an email confirming the reason you believe you have been incorrectly assessed and send it with supporting documentation to email@example.com.

 International students requiring further information on visas and immigration can contact the International Visa office on firstname.lastname@example.org.